-- Narcissists are self-centered individuals who think and act like the world revolves around them.
+- Narcissists are self-centered individuals who think and act as though the world revolves around them.

 - They’re often hard to deal with, but altruists—selfless individuals—might be the best people to take on this tough job.